SKaranjaN/Financial-advisor-project/README.md

 Technologies Used: HTML, CSS, and JavaScript.

-Support and contact details
+Support and Contact Details:
 Primary E-mail Address: skaranja654@gmail.com

-License
-This is under the MIT license Copyright (c) {2023} {Stephen Karanja}
+License: This project is licensed under the MIT License. (c) 2023 Stephen Karanja.